Supahands/software-engineering-test-redux/README.md

   * Maintainability - Is the code written with small discrete functions, using either a functional or object oriented approach
   * Best practices - Good test coverage, good tests, testing both positive and negative outcomes, good naming of methods and functions in the code
   * Run time or space efficiency vs Input Growth - Write the most optimal code possible
+* The gist is that the candidate should write production quality code

 ## Outputs